 - Switching the bathroom exhaust fan on to a timer can be quite helpful for a forgetful senior, as running an exhaust fan all night can be a fire hazard.

-- Add sturdy grab bars by the toilet and in the shower to give the senior something to steady themselves as they use the toilet or get in and out of the shower.
+- Add sturdy grab bars by the toilet, the bathtub, and in the shower to give the senior something to steady themselves as they use the toilet or get in and out of the bathtub or shower.
 Read our article, Where To Put Grab Bars In A Bathroom (And How To Install Them), for more information.

 - A wearable emergency remote or one placed in the bathroom can be a priceless investment.
 Seniors that wear an emergency remote are more likely to get help when they need it most.
 With the press of a button, an ambulance is sent directly to the home as soon as possible.
 Additionally, Life Alert offers a shower HELP button.